elgw/deconwolf/README.md

 # to remove
 # sudo apt remove deconwolf
 ```

+If OpenCL is not installed, use `make -B VKFFT=0` to build without GPU
+acceleration.

 ## Minimal usage example
 To generate a parametric PSF and deconvolve an image, all you need is